 Photo: AI

-To find out how much and at what speed older people should walk to reap the benefits, researchers from the University of Chicago Medicine (USA) conducted a trial involving 102 people aged 60 and over.
+To find out how much and at what speed older people should walk to reap the benefits, researchers from the University of Chicago Medicine (USA) conducted a test that included 102 people aged 60 and older.

 Participants with early or advanced symptoms of frailty were divided into two groups: brisk walking or walking at a normal pace.

-Both groups walked three times a week for 45 minutes each time for four months and wore machines to measure their walking speed.
+Both groups walked three times a week, 45 minutes each time, for four months and wore machines to measure walking speed.

 Results found that people who walked slightly faster than usual significantly improved their physical health, maintained fitness, delayed the onset of frailty and maintained independence.